jaromilfrossard/website/content/home/teaching.md

 I am a teaching assistant for the following courses at University of Geneva:

-- Statiques en phsycologie 2
+- Statistiques en psychologie 2